followtayeeb/reddit_voc/readme.md

 ## License

-Currently, this repository is private.
-If made public in the future, an appropriate open-source license (e.g., MIT) will be added.

 *(If you make the repo public later, uncomment the MIT license badge at the top and add a `LICENSE` file with the MIT license text.)*